bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 In this blog post, I share some of my feedbacks, tips and even resources to help you getting started.
 As <a href="#maths"> discussed here</a>, to start for real quantum computing you need higher (post-secondary) education in mathematics.
 However, you can definitely get the substance of what is quantum computing with no maths at all.
 In all cases, I recommend you this 3-minutes videos, for a quick overview of what quantum computing is.

-<iframe width="500" height="281" src="https://www.youtube.com/embed/WVv5OAR4Nik" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><p>A very well done 3-min intro on quantum computing by IBM.
-If you do not want to jump into what follows and just have an overview of what is quantum computing, that's a good video to watch.</p>
+{% include youtube-embed.html ytb_src='https://www.youtube.com/embed/WVv5OAR4Nik' caption="A very well done 3-min intro on quantum computing by IBM.
+If you do not want to jump into what follows and just have an overview of what is quantum computing, that's a good video to watch." %}

 <h2>An overview of Quantum Katas</h2>